MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Related Work

 \subsection{Unsupervised Domain Adaptation on Medical Images}

-UDA mainly aims to alleviate the domain shift problem when applying a source-trained model trained on target domain data.
+UDA mainly aims to alleviate the domain shift problem when applying a source-trained model on target domain data.
 There are mainly two types of methods on UDA based semantic segmentation task, which are image alignment and feature alignment based methods.
-Image alignment based methods always adopt image translation~\cite{cyclegan, pix2pix} to align image appearance between source and target domain.
-Chen et al.~\cite{SIFA} and Ouyang et al.~\cite{DEUDA} propose a generator for source-to-target transformation and then optimize the segmentor by the target-style source image with corresponding annotations.
-Zou et al.~\cite{DSFN} and Zeng et al.~\cite{SCUDA} further add a target-to-source generator besides source-to-target generator to bridge source and target domain with a balanced flow.
-Feature alignment based methods solve the domain shift problem through exploring domain invariant features.
-Zeng et al.~\cite{EGUDA} propose feature and entropy map discriminators to explore the representation potential of domain invariant features.
-Wang et al.~\cite{PBUDA} propose pOSAL to segment the optic disc and optic cup from different fundus image datasets in a joint manner. pOSAL exploits UDA with feature alignment mechanism to ease the domain shift.
+Image alignment based methods always adopt image translation~\cite{cyclegan, pix2pix} to align between source and target images by appearance transformation.~\cite{SIFA} and \cite{DEUDA} propose generators for source-to-target transformation and then optimize the segmentor by target-style source images with corresponding annotations.~\cite{DSFN} and \cite{SCUDA} further add target-to-source generators besides source-to-target generators to bridge source and target domain with a balanced flow.
+Feature alignment based methods solve the domain shift problem through exploring domain invariant features.~\cite{EGUDA} propose feature and entropy map discriminators to explore the representation potential of domain invariant features.~\cite{PBUDA} propose pOSAL to segment the optic disc and optic cup from different fundus image datasets in a joint manner. pOSAL exploits UDA with feature alignment mechanism to ease the domain shift.~\cite{PnP-AdaNet} propose PnP-AdaNet to tackle domain shift problem by aligning source and target features.
+On low-level and high-level latent space, it applies adversarial loss for feature-level adaptation.
 Moreover, some other notable feature alignment based methods, such as AdapSegNet~\cite{AdapSegNet} and SSF-DAN~\cite{SSF-DAN} both achieve great success on both natural scene images and medical images.
+There are also many works focusing on disentangling features in unsupervised cross-domain medical image semantic segmentation task.~\cite{UDA-BTS} and \cite{DADR} both propose a cross-domain semantic segmentation framework, which decomposes cross-domain images into a domain-invariant content space and domain-specific style space by feature disentanglement module.
+Both methods achieve outstanding robustness and the generalized capability on cross-domain learning and robust adaptation.
+Similar to \cite{DADR, UDA-BTS}, \cite{DDFSeg} propose an image alignment based method (DDFSeg) to tackle cross-modality cardiac image segmentation task.
+Besides extracting domain-invariant features (DIFs), DDFSeg further considers the domain-specific features (DSFs) as complementary features for image translation.
+With better synthetic source-style target images, the source-trained segmentation network can predict better.
+To overcome inherent misregistration and disparity in signal intensity on cross-domain images, \cite{DAFNet} propose DAFNet to provide improved segmentation accuracy by leveraging information of images of other modalities under unsupervised configuration.
+DAFNet utilizes disentangled decomposition to disentangle images into semantic anatomy factors and modality factors to map cross-domain images into a smooth latent space. \cite{MML} and \cite{HECKTOR} investigate the feasibility and effectiveness of promoting single-modality medical segmentation with aid of multi-modality information.